chevere/docs/packages/workflow.md

 Namespace `Chevere\Workflow`

-The Workflow package provides tooling for define an execution procedure based on the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern).
-Its purpose is to allow to abstract procedure instructions as logic units of interconnected independent async jobs.
+The Workflow package provides tooling for defining an execution procedure based on the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern).
+Its purpose is to abstract logic instructions as units of interconnected independent jobs.

-👏 With this package you can design a Workflow procedures in a similar fashion to GitHub Actions.
+👏 With this package you can design a workflow procedure in a similar fashion to GitHub Actions.

 ::: tip 💡 Workflow introduction
  Read [Workflow for PHP](https://rodolfoberrios.com/2022/04/09/workflow-php/) at Rodolfo's blog for a compressive introduction to this package.